← Back to blog

 Master the art of winter layering with AI-powered outfit suggestions.
 Learn how to build warm, stylish layered looks for any occasion using fAIshion's intelligent styling engine.

 Not all layers are equal.
-Understanding how heat retention works helps you choose smarter pieces—and helps an AI stylist choose them for you.
+Understanding how heat actually works helps you choose smarter—and helps an AI stylist choose them for you.

 BaseWicks moisture, sits against skinMerino wool, silk, synthetic blendsThermal tops, lightweight long-sleeves